Vladislav-Shevtsov/in-silico-MLVA/README.md

 ### output ###

-output represents files(reads) with .fastq extension which include reads containing primers on both sides of the read.
+One file containing all reads in which one of the primer pairs listed in the Primers.txt is present (see Figure).

 ### command line examples ###
 By default search-primers-in-reads.py receive 3 arguments: path to input directory, path to output directory and path to file with primers.